 Contractors are trained professionals that have the expertise and ability to manage and coordinate construction projects of varying types, ranging from commercial buildings to residential spaces.
 They can do it independently or as a part of a construction enterprise.
 They hold an important position since every decision they make will have a direct impact on the building structure, soundness, and safety.
 Crazy, right?
-That’s why intensive training and preparation is needed to become a contractor.
+That’s why intensive training and preparation are needed to become a contractor.

-If this sounds interesting to you, read some valuable information about contractor jobs in the U.S. and learn how you can become a contractor.
+If this sounds interesting to you, read some valuable information about contractor jobs in the US, and learn how you can become a contractor.

 Already in the construction business?
 Learn here the 6 key steps to grow your construction business.

 What Does It Mean to Be a Licensed Contractor?

 A licensed contractor is primarily responsible for the supervision of an entire construction project.
 They have the background, knowledge, and training necessary (as well as a contractor’s license) to supervise and, sometimes plan, construction projects.

 How Much Do Licensed Contractors Make? – Contractor average salaries

 Before you learn how to become a contractor, here you have some data that may interest you:

 The average wages for contractors across the United States of America, according to the Bureau of Labor Statistics, is $46.88 per hour and $97,510 annually based on 53 working weeks and an approximate of 40 hours a week.